luyangzhao/Tensegrity-Dolphin-Robot/README.md

 # Tensegrity Dolphin Robot

 Open-source design files for an **untethered bio-inspired robotic dolphin** with a **tensegrity-based, multi-flexibility tail** for efficient aquatic locomotion.
 This repository provides the mechanical, electronic, and software resources needed to understand, reproduce, and extend the robotic system presented in our RoboSoft 2025 paper.

 ---

 ### **🎥 Dolphin Demonstration Video**
-Watch the robotic dolphin in action.
+Please watch the robotic dolphin in action.

 [![Dolphin Video](https://img.youtube.com/vi/avUUYTJ178g/0.jpg)](https://www.youtube.com/watch?v=avUUYTJ178g)